gravitational/teleport/build.assets/tooling/cmd/resource-ref-generator/README.md

 Each entry in the resource reference includes an example YAML document.
-While the reference generator attempts to construct the YAML document from Go type information by default, you can instruct it to use a hardcoded YAML example by editing the Go comment above a declaration.
+While the reference generator attempts to construct the YAML document from Go type information, you can instruct it to use a hardcoded YAML example by editing the Go comment above a declaration.

 This example modifies the `proto` file that declares the `MFADevice` message in order to override its example YAML.
 When we generate Go code from this message